edespino/cloudberry-site/docs/sql-stmts/create-table.md

 **`DISTRIBUTED RANDOMLY`**<br />
 **`DISTRIBUTED REPLICATED`**

-Used to declare the Cloudberry Database distribution policy for the table. `DISTRIBUTED BY` uses hash distribution with one or more columns declared as the distribution key.
+Used to declare the Apache Cloudberry distribution policy for the table. `DISTRIBUTED BY` uses hash distribution with one or more columns declared as the distribution key.
 For the most even data distribution, the distribution key should be the primary key of the table or a unique column (or set of columns).
 If that is not possible, then you may choose `DISTRIBUTED RANDOMLY`, which will send the data randomly to the segment instances.
 Additionally, an operator class, `opclass`, can be specified, to use a non-default hash function.

-The Cloudberry Database server configuration parameter `gp_create_table_random_default_distribution` controls the default table distribution policy if the DISTRIBUTED BY clause is not specified when you create a table.
-Cloudberry Database follows these rules to create a table if a distribution policy is not specified.
+The Apache Cloudberry server configuration parameter `gp_create_table_random_default_distribution` controls the default table distribution policy if the DISTRIBUTED BY clause is not specified when you create a table.
+Apache Cloudberry follows these rules to create a table if a distribution policy is not specified.

-If the value of the parameter is `off` (the default), Cloudberry Database chooses the table distribution key based on the command:
+If the value of the parameter is `off` (the default), Apache Cloudberry chooses the table distribution key based on the command:

-- If a `LIKE` or `INHERITS` clause is specified, then Cloudberry Database copies the distribution key from the source or parent table.
+- If a `LIKE` or `INHERITS` clause is specified, then Apache Cloudberry copies the distribution key from the source or parent table.
-- If `PRIMARY KEY`, `UNIQUE`, or `EXCLUDE` constraints are specified, then Cloudberry Database chooses the largest subset of all the key columns as the distribution key.
+- If `PRIMARY KEY`, `UNIQUE`, or `EXCLUDE` constraints are specified, then Apache Cloudberry chooses the largest subset of all the key columns as the distribution key.
-- If no constraints nor a `LIKE` or `INHERITS` clause is specified, then Cloudberry Database chooses the first suitable column as the distribution key.
-(Columns with geometric or user-defined data types are not eligible as Cloudberry Database distribution key columns.)
+- If no constraints nor a `LIKE` or `INHERITS` clause is specified, then Apache Cloudberry chooses the first suitable column as the distribution key.
+(Columns with geometric or user-defined data types are not eligible as Apache Cloudberry distribution key columns.)

-If the value of the parameter is set to `on`, Cloudberry Database follows these rules:
+If the value of the parameter is set to `on`, Apache Cloudberry follows these rules:

 - If `PRIMARY KEY`, `UNIQUE`, or `EXCLUDE` columns are not specified, the distribution of the table is random (`DISTRIBUTED RANDOMLY`).
 Table distribution is random even if the table creation command contains the `LIKE` or `INHERITS` clause.
 - If `PRIMARY KEY`, `UNIQUE`, or `EXCLUDE` columns are specified, you must also specify a `DISTRIBUTED BY` clause If a `DISTRIBUTED BY` clause is not specified as part of the table creation command, the command fails.

-The `DISTRIBUTED REPLICATED` clause replicates the entire table to all Cloudberry Database segment instances.
+The `DISTRIBUTED REPLICATED` clause replicates the entire table to all Apache Cloudberry segment instances.
 It can be used when it is necessary to run user-defined functions on segments when the functions require access to all rows in the table, or to improve query performance by preventing broadcast motions.

 ### Classic partitioning syntax parameters